Bears hit record Blast total in win over Notts

 A sixth-wicket stand of 62 between Ryan Higgins and Benny Howell gave Gloucestershire hope but ultimately needing 24 off the final over - and 14 off the last ball - proved too much as they ended on 177-8.

-Essex Eagles maintained their challenge with a high-scoring 11-run win over Sussex, which lifted them to third.
+Essex Eagles maintained their challenge with a high-scoring 11-run win over Sussex Sharks, which lifted them to third.

-Batting first, Essex posted a new county record total of 244-7, beating the 242-2 they made in 2008 at Chelmsford also against Sussex, off the final ball of their innings.
+Batting first, Essex posted a new county record total of 244-7, beating the 242-3 they made in 2008 at Chelmsford which was also against Sussex.

 Daniel Sams provided real momentum to Essex, striking six sixes and six fours in his 24-ball 71.